Cerebras WSE-3 - The Wafer-Scale AI Engine

 The bandwidth numbers are where the WSE-3 is truly in a different league.
 21 PB/s of on-chip bandwidth versus 26-64 TB/s of HBM bandwidth on GPU systems represents a 300-800x advantage.

 The WSE-3's 21 PB/s on-chip bandwidth reduces this floor dramatically for weights that reside in SRAM.
-For a model that fits entirely in the 44GB on-chip memory (roughly a 20B parameter model at FP16, or a 40B model at FP8), the bandwidth advantage translates directly into faster token generation.
+For a model that fits completely in the 44GB on-chip memory (roughly a 20B parameter model at FP16, or a 40B model at FP8), the bandwidth advantage translates directly into faster token generation.

 Training Performance

-For training workloads, the WSE-3's advantage is most pronounced on models that exhibit high compute-to-memory ratios.
+For training workloads, the WSE-3's advantage is most striking on models that exhibit high compute-to-memory ratios.
 Dense matrix multiplications, convolutions, and attention computations that can be decomposed across the 900,000 cores benefit from the massive parallelism and on-chip bandwidth.

 Cerebras has published training benchmarks showing competitive or superior performance to GPU clusters for models including GPT-3 (175B parameters), Llama 2 (70B), and various scientific computing workloads.
 The company reports near-linear scaling efficiency for data-parallel training, which suggests that the on-chip interconnect fabric provides sufficient bandwidth for gradient synchronization across the 900,000 cores.